connorrothschild/v4/src/routes/blog/automation-scrollytell.md

 more context), which you will have to separately create and render in your server function.

-All in all, my code looks like this:
+All in all, my UI code looks like this:

 ```r
 ui <- fluidPage(